MLB (Major League Baseball) Logo

 MLB (Major League Baseball) Logo History

 The MLB emblem was commissioned by the head of Bowie Kuhn and adopted for the 100th anniversary of Major League Baseball.
 The new commissioner approved it at an event in the summer of 1969 in Washington.
 According to some reports, the iconic silhouette depicted on the logo was modeled from shots of several prominent players.
 According to other sources, it is taken from the image of Harmon Killebrew – a baseball player included in the Hall of Fame.
 Despite such controversy, the symbol was created in just a day.
 It is specially presented in the form of a one-piece silhouette.
 It shows neither the batter’s nationality nor his dominant hand.
-An athlete can be anyone and hit with both the right and left hand.
+An athlete can be anyone who hits with both the right and left hands.
 This effect was achieved thanks to the angle from the back.

 What is MLB?